 Plus, Italy ranks first in Europe when it comes to the number of freelancers and self-employed professionals.
 Italian freelance sites such as AddLance, as well as international ones like Upwork, Freelancer, Twago, and Fiverr make working while traveling in Italy even simpler.

 Vacation in Italy—paradise for digital nomads

 From the peaks of the Alps down to the coast of Sicily, it’s impossible to capture the essence of Italy in one single description.
 For that reason, it’s often said that there are “a thousand different Italies.”
 Beaches, mountains, and cities, all teeming with art, lakes, and rolling hills.
 Working while traveling in Italy will allow you to take in picturesque landscapes, historic art and architecture, and world-renowned food and wine.

 Work as a freelancer in Italy with N26

-Unfamiliar bureaucracy and foreign language can make moving to another country fairly complicated.
+Unfamiliar bureaucracy and foreign language can make moving to Italy, or in general to another country, fairly complicated.
 That’s why N26 is committed to offering you all the support you need to manage your professional finances, wherever you are.
 No need to bother with tiring branch visits or stacks of paperwork—simple open your account directly from your smart phone in just 8 minutes.
 All our services are available in English, Italian, French, Spanish, or German.

 If you’re planning a workation in Italy, check out the N26 plans designed for freelancers.
 All N26 business accounts come with perks like cashback on all card purchases and instant push notifications whenever money enters or leaves your account.
 Choose the free N26 Business Standard account, or go premium for even more benefits like extensive insurance and sub-accounts to help you organize your money.
 Visit our comparison page to find the plan that’s right for you and check out this article for more information on who can sign up for a business account with N26.